 - Create the set of Resource Groups using your naming convention.
 You can use Azure PowerShell or the portal.

 In Azure, you logically group related resources such as storage accounts, virtual networks, and virtual machines (VMs) to deploy, manage, and maintain them as a single entity.
 This approach makes it easier to deploy applications while keeping all the related resources together from a management perspective, or to grant others access to that group of resources.
+Resource group names can be a maximum of 90 characters in length.
 For a more comprehensive understanding of Resource Groups, read the Azure Resource Manager overview.

 A key feature to Resource Groups is ability to build out your environment using templates.
 A template is simply a JSON file that declares the storage, networking, and compute resources.
 You can also define any related custom scripts or configurations to apply.
 By using these templates, you create consistent, reproducible deployments for your applications.
 This approach makes it easy to build out an environment in development and then use that same template to create a production deployment, or vice versa.
 For a better understanding using templates, read the template walkthrough that guides you through each step of the building out a template.